1nst4ll/mango-news/PROGRESS.md

 - Created the dynamic article detail page (`astro-frontend/src/pages/article/[id].astro`) using the base layout and `ArticleDetail` component.
 - Created the settings page (`astro-frontend/src/pages/settings.astro`) using the base layout and `SettingsPage.astro`).
 - Updated `docs/frontend-ui.md` and `README.md` to reflect the Astro migration.
+- Successfully deployed the Astro frontend as a Web Service on Render.

 ## Backend Enhancements (In Progress)